matt-auckland/uoa-karate-wiki/docs/kata/sanseiru.md

 The characters making up Sanseiru are: Three （三）, Ten （十）, Six （六）, and Hand （手）; together they mean "Thirty Six Hands".

+Morio Higaonna Sensei has said that the "hand" character represents native Okinawan martial arts, known as "te" or "ti"（手）.

 ## Kata History

 ## How To